 The fact that subjective well-being can be measured does not imply that it ought to be taken as the metric of social evaluation.
-It is rather surprising that the literature on happiness refers very little to the lively philosophical debates of the previous decades about welfarism, and in particular the criticisms raised by Rawls (1982) and Sen (1985) against utilitarianism.37 Nonetheless, one of the key elements of that earlier debate, namely, the fact that subjective adaptation is likely to hide objective inequalities, does happen to come up as a puzzle challenging happiness specialists.38 Subjective well-being seems relatively immune in the long run to many aspects of objective circumstances, individuals displaying a remarkable ability to adapt.
-After most important life events, satisfaction returns to its usual level and the various affects return to their usual frequency.39 A key determinant of usual mood and satisfaction is the individual's personality (extroversion versus neuroticism).
+It is rather surprising that the literature on happiness refers very little to the lively philosophical debates of the previous decades about welfarism, and in particular the criticisms raised by Rawls (1982) and Sen (1985) against utilitarianism.55 Nonetheless, one of the key elements of that earlier debate, namely, the fact that subjective adaptation is likely to hide objective inequalities, does happen to come up as a puzzle challenging happiness specialists.56 Subjective well-being seems relatively immune in the long run to many aspects of objective circumstances, individuals displaying a remarkable ability to adapt.
+After most important life events, satisfaction returns to its usual level and the various affects return to their usual frequency.57 A key determinant of usual mood and satisfaction is the individual's personality (extroversion versus neuroticism).
 If subjective well-being is not so sensitive to objective circumstances, should we stop caring about inequalities, safety, and productivity?

 Kahneman (1999) wonders whether this phenomenon should be attributed to a hedonic treadmill reflecting a progressive desensitization of subjects to repeated stimuli, or to an aspiration treadmill due to the fact that the subjects evaluate their hedonic situation according to adaptive aspiration levels.
 This is important for normative conclusions.
 Suppose, following the early utilitarian tradition, that the normatively relevant metric for social evaluation is experiential hedonic utility (a mostly affective part of satisfaction, although it is pervaded by judgments).
 If it turned out that adaptation affects aspirations more than individuals' hedonic experience, then one could safely seek to measure a hedonic index of "national happiness", because such an index would actually be sensitive to objective circumstances.
-Simply, such an index could not be simply computed by summarizing declarations of satisfaction.
-Another obstacle to the measure of hedonic experience that is described by Kahneman et al. (1997) is that people's memory keeps track of experienced affects in a distorted way, giving excessive attention to peaks and last moments of a given episode.
-One then has to find ways (such as the experience sampling and the day reconstruction methods) to retrieve individuals' true hedonic experience.
+Simply, such an index could not be simply computed by summarizing declarations of satisfaction and